avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 I'll use the `xxx-xxx-xxx` notiation instead of the actual gem server token which is a UUID
 :::

-## 1. Use a bundler environemtn variable
+## 1. Use a bundler environment variable

-:::tip Recommendation
+:::info Recommendation
 This is the recommended way for most use cases.
 :::